 Reparations for slavery refers to the idea of compensating the victims of African slavery and their descendants for the abuses suffered under U.S. law.
 The idea of reparations for the victims of African slavery in America emerged as early as the colonial era, but took on particular relevance after the Civil War and the Emancipation Proclamation.
 While some individual former slaves and their descendants have received reparations of some type, the vast majority have not, owing to the absence of any lasting or comprehensive federal policy.
-This absence keeps the reparations controversy relevant, as advocates, activists, and public leaders continue to call for the adoption of some form of reparations, both in compensation for slavery, and for the injustices visited upon succeeding generations of Black Americans.
+This absence keeps this controversial topic relevant, as advocates, activists, and public leaders continue to call for the adoption of some form of reparations, both in compensation for slavery, and for the injustices visited upon succeeding generations of Black Americans.
 Because this controversial topic remains a largely unsettled matter, reparations is also a popular subject for a persuasive essay.

-*Disambiguation: Reparations, in the case of the current controversy, refers largely to reparations for Black Americans in recompense for slavery and subsequent institutional racial injustices such as the segregative Jim Crow laws and ongoing claims of police brutality.
+*Disambiguation: Reparations, in the case of the current controversial topic, refers largely to reparations for Black Americans in recompense for slavery and subsequent institutional racial injustices such as the segregative Jim Crow laws and ongoing claims of police brutality.
 In the past, America has produced reparations, such as for certain Native American groups and for Japanese Americans who were forcibly relocated into internment camps during World War II.
-The focus of the present controversy, however, is the matter which generates the greatest debate today—reparations for the victims of the African slave trade and their descendants.
+The focus of the present controversial topic, however, is the matter which generates the greatest debate today—reparations for the victims of the African slave trade and their descendants.

-The controversy over reparations today divides, on one side:
+The debate topic over reparations today divides, on one side:

 Regardless of the side that one takes in this debate, the matter is quite complex.
 Technical questions abound, including who should receive reparations, who should pay for reparations, the extent to which ongoing racial injustices beyond slavery should be considered, and the practical concerns over how we can accurately determine the value of the labor, livelihood, freedom, property, and opportunity which slavery denied to Black Americans.
 According to Wikipedia, “The estimates of the monetary value of stolen slave labor and subsequent discrimination vary ‘from an outrageously low $3.2 million to $4.7 billion,’ and to as much as $12 trillion.”